Asbadsito/SaaS-Revenue-Analytics/README.md

 # SaaS-Revenue-Analytics
-Just a data analysis project based on a SaaS business
+Just a data analysis project/report based on a SaaS business

-Precise description :
-# End-to-End SaaS Revenue & Churn Analytics Pipeline

 ## Project Overview
 An end-to-end business intelligence report that uses raw SaaS transactional data (Populated and generated), migrates it into a structured relational database, and delivers an executive-ready strategic analytics dashboard with some marketing and BI decisions or recommendations according to the data.